gcc-mirror/gcc/gcc/config/aarch64/aarch64.md

 ;; Instruction types and attributes
 ;; -------------------------------------------------------------------

-; The "type" attribute is is included here from AArch32 backend to be able ; to share pipeline descriptions.
+; The "type" attribute is included here from AArch32 backend to be able ; to share pipeline descriptions.
 (include "../arm/types.md")